What is the postpartum period?

 It takes a year or two for your body to fully recover from pregnancy.
 Doctors recommend you wait at least 6 months, but preferably 18 months, before getting pregnant again.

 Birth control pills Hormonal Methods of Birth Control Birth control means preventing pregnancy (contraception).
-Hormones are chemical messengers one part of your body sends to another part of your body.
-These messengers control important body functions... read more with estrogen can't be used while breastfeeding.
+You can get pregnant even if you use birth control, but properly using birth control significantly lowers the risk of getting pregnant... read more with estrogen can't be used while breastfeeding.
 You must wait 4 to 6 weeks to have an IUD Intrauterine Devices An intrauterine device (IUD) is a type of birth control.
 It is a small T-shaped plastic device that a doctor can place in your uterus to prevent pregnancy.
-Your uterus is the organ where babies... read more (intrauterine device ) put in your uterus and 6 to 8 weeks to be fitted for a diaphragm Diaphragms A contraceptive is something used for preventing pregnancy (birth control).
-Barrier contraceptives are a type of birth control that works by keeping sperm from getting to an egg.
-Barrier contraceptives... read more .
+Your uterus is the organ where babies... read more (intrauterine device ) put in your uterus and 6 to 8 weeks to be fitted for a diaphragm Barrier Contraceptives A contraceptive is something used for preventing pregnancy (birth control).
+You can get pregnant even if you use birth control, but properly using birth control significantly lowers the risk... read more .
 Talk to your doctor about which birth control is right for you.

 What are warning signs of problems after delivery?

 If you have any of the following symptoms, call your doctor right away:

 Heavy bleeding (soaking through a pad every hour for more than 2 hours)